harness/developer-hub/docs/continuous-delivery/get-started/cd-tutorials/pdc.md

 :::note

-You can also follow the [Install Harness delegate on Kubernetes or Docker](/docs/platform/delegates/install-delegates/install-delegate) steps to install the Kubernetes Delegate using the Helm, Terraform Helm Provider or Kubernetes manifest.
+You can also follow the [Install Harness Delegate on Kubernetes or Docker](/docs/platform/delegates/install-delegates/install-delegate) steps to install the Kubernetes Delegate using the Helm, Terraform Helm Provider or Kubernetes manifest.

 :::